BlockScope/flat-earth/Vincenty.md

 # Vincenty

-From the table in Vincenty's paper showing the results of solutions.
+Let's reproduce the results from this table in Vincenty's paper, finding solutions to the inverse problem.

 ```
   TABLE II - RESULTS OF SOLUTIONS